SadisticSun/Browser-Technologies/Week3-PE-BrowserTech/readme.md

   }
 }
 ```
-The script basically creates a link to the page we want to redirect to and then clicks it.
-Other browsers will just use the standard ```window.location.href```.

 #### Chart.js

 ![PollBuddy](readme-img/chart_animation.gif)

-Because Chart.js is not supported by IE8 (because of methods used that were not available), I have built a fallback for it to not load it in the script.
-Since I also provide a numerical overview that is real-time as well, it is just an enhancement that could be degraded gracefully.
+Because Chart.js is not supported by IE8 (because of methods used that were not available), I have built a check to enhance the app with the Chart when it is possible.
+Since I also provide a numerical overview that is real-time as well, it is just an enhancement.

 ```Javascript
 var resultsChart;